 Avene products are still being sold in mainland China where is it still required that most imported cosmetics be tested on animals.

 In a previous email response in 2016, they confirmed that their products are indeed marketed in China and therefore must undergo animal testing as required by China’s laws.

 “we market our products in China and tests imposed by local regulations are performed by laboratories accredited by the Chinese authorities.
 Some of these tests are performed on animals.
 We do not agree to this practice; however we cannot oppose it.”
 (Feb 2016)

 Because of Avene’s decision to sell its products in-stores in mainland China, they must consent and pay the Chinese government to test their products on animals.
-That’s why all cosmetics brands selling in mainland China retail stores cannot be considered cruelty-free.
+That’s why most cosmetics brands selling in mainland China retail stores cannot be considered cruelty-free.

 Although Avene may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.

 Many truly cruelty-free brands have chosen not to sell their products in China because of the country’s animal testing laws.
 Unfortunately, Avene refuses to do the same and has decided to put profits before the welfare of animals.

 By choosing to sell in mainland China, Avene must have their products tested on animals.
 Therefore I would not consider Avene to be a cruelty-free brand.